Stay Snatched

 • Place the fish in a shallow bowl or a zip log bag.
 Pat the fish dry and add the marinade to the fish.
 I like to use half of the sauce here for the marinade and the remaining to drizzle over the fish once it has cooked (for ultimate flavor).

 • Cover the bowl with wrap or foil or seal the zip lock and place the fish in the fridge.
-Marinate for at least 1 day, up to to 3 days.
+The original version is marinated for at least 24 hours, but you can marinate it for 2-3 days if desired.
+I marinate it for at least 1 hour and the flavor is still amazing!

 • Preheat oven to 400 degrees.